-Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: To define judicial review and its purpose and explain what judicial control over administrative action entails.
-Distinguish judicial review from appeal.
+Assessment Criteria Students must: Distinguish judicial review from appeal.
 Explain how the tension between these two concepts can be resolved.
 Critically explain the purpose of judicial review.
 Briefly explain what control over administrative action entails and what form it can traditionally take.
 Briefly explain the most important forms of legislative, administrative and judicial controls.
 Identify the most important constitutional public bodies that exercise control over administrative action and briefly set out their functions.
-Assessment tasks:
+Theory and discussion questions in the test (summative assessment)